Kotori316/SLP/README.md

   If you want to write Mod entry class in Scala, add this jar to dependency.
   And.
   * Set `modloader` in your `mods.toml` file to "kotori_scala". (`modLoader="kotori_scala"`) Loader version is like `loaderVersion="[0,)"`.
-  * See `ScalaMC.scala` and `mods.toml` in this project.
+  * See [`ScalaMC.scala`](https://github.com/Kotori316/SLP/blob/master/src/main/scala/com/kotori316/scala_lib/ScalaMC.scala) and [`mods.toml`](https://github.com/Kotori316/SLP/blob/master/src/main/resources/META-INF/mods.toml) in this project.

   Then you can change mod entry class to Scala Object.

-* For Player
-  Download Jar file from GitHub Release or Curse Forge and move the file to your `mods` folder.
+* For Player - Download Jar file from GitHub Release or Curse Forge and move the file to your `mods` folder.